timdown/rangyinputs/README.md

 **Example**

-To surround the selection with HTML <b> tags:
+To surround the selection with HTML &lt;b&gt; tags:

     $("#test").surroundSelectedText("<b>", "</b>");